jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 safeguard against threats to the internet of things (IoT), supply chains, and critical infrastructure.
-In the quest for a stronger defense, AI can be a valuable co\-pilotparticularly in areas requiring specialized expertise like IoTOT security.
-AI can bridge knowledge and resource gaps, significantly enhancing an organizations security posture and enabling it to effectively thwart attacks.
+In the quest for a stronger defense, AI can be a valuable co\-pilot–particularly in areas requiring specialized expertise like IoT/OT security.
+AI can bridge knowledge and resource gaps, significantly enhancing an organization’s security posture and enabling it to effectively thwart attacks.
 The stakes are high when it comes to critical infrastructure.
 In recent years, threats targeting